uqee/coretechs-stackedit-workspace/Documents Odds96/FAQ/FAQ-English.md

 ## What is an Asian Handicap - Quarter Lines (Х.25/Х.75)?

-The quarter lines refer to values ending in .25 or .75 and are a little more complex than the other handicaps.
-They are also called double handicaps, as they are calculated using two virtual bets and handicaps.
-For example, the handicap -0.25 can also be written as (0, -0.5).
+The quarter lines refer to values ending in .25 or .75 and are a little more complex than the other handicaps/totals.
+They are also called double handicaps/totals, as they are calculated using two virtual bets and handicaps/totals.
+For example, the handicap/total -0.25 can also be written as (0, -0.5).

 ## Are system bets available on your website?